Wrongful Death Lawyers in Raleigh, NC

 When someone dies unexpectedly, it is crucial that the surviving family members contact an experienced North Carolina wrongful death lawyer, such as the attorneys at Hardison & Cochran, as soon as possible to discuss the details.
 Our compassionate and knowledgeable attorneys offer a courtesy consultation to review your loved one’s accident and explain your legal options.
 People who lose a loved one on whom they depended financially and emotionally deserve to be compensated for their losses.
 Aggressive legal help is usually required to realize that goal.

 Who May File a Wrongful Death Lawsuit in North Carolina?

 North Carolina law pertaining to wrongful deaths specifies that the administrator or executor of the deceased person’s estate may bring a wrongful death lawsuit.
 In some instances, a surviving spouse, parent, or an adult child may serve as executor.
 The suit seeks compensation on behalf of the estate and the legal beneficiaries who typically are the surviving spouse and children.

 If the individual who died had a written will, the executor named in the will serves as the personal representative who may bring a wrongful death case.
 If the person died without a will, then the court appoints an administrator of the estate and the administrator is responsible for bringing the claim.

 What is the Statute of Limitations for Filing a Wrongful Death Claim?

-It is important to consult with a knowledgeable attorney as soon as possible about your family’s loss because of the amount of time needed to gather evidence and file a wrongful death lawsuit before expiration of the statute of limitations.
+It is important to consult with a knowledgeable attorney as soon as possible about your family’s loss because of the amount of time needed to gather evidence and sue for wrongful death lawsuit before the expiration of the statute of limitations.

 Contact Our North Carolina Wrongful Death Lawyers Today